elonen/clapshot/server/docs/introduction.rst

  * Python 3.9+ (with asyncio and multiprocessing)
  * Pytest for testing
  * SQLAlchemy for database access
- * Socket.IO for communicating with client
+ * Aiohttp for communicating with client
  * FFmpeg for video transcoding
  * MediaInfo for video metadata extraction
  * Alembic (with custom wrapper) for database migrations